dataArtisans/flink-training-web/devEnvSetup.md

 <p>
 On the other hand, we've also had success doing training with Windows.
+Note, however, that some of the installation steps require administrator privileges.
-But we do recommend you setup Cygwin so that you can take advantage of the bash scripts that come with Flink.
+And we recommend you setup Cygwin so that you can take advantage of the bash scripts that come with Flink.
 </p>

 <p>
-We also use Kafka and Elasticsearch for parts of the training.
+We also use Kafka (and sometimes Elasticsearch) for parts of the training.
 These can be installed and run using Windows, but you may need to make some adjustments to the instructions we provide.
 </p>
 </div>